AriFordsham/GHCWiki/building/porting.md

 ```

+NOTE: building inplace/bin/ghc-pkg currently fails.
+This has to be fixed.

 Don't bother with running `make install` in the newly bootstrapped
 tree; just use the compiler in that tree to build a fresh compiler
 from scratch, this time without booting from C files.
 Before doing